porusbaker/Sneh-JioTV-Android/README.md

   ```
 • Locate all Files in LocalHost Root Folder <br>
-• Put Your ssoToken in Files then<br>
+• Put Your Mobile No. with +91 & Password in acc.php file <br>
+• Open KSWEB App & Start The Server <br>
-• Open localhost You Will See all Channels List <br>
+• Open [JIOTV PlayList.m3u](https://github.com/techiesneh/Sneh-JioTV-Android/blob/main/sneh-playlist.m3u) in any IPTV Player .
+You Will See all Channels List <br>
 • Click On Channel and Play <br>

 #### ♢ Method 2 :